waleedabdeen/MiCRA/README.md

 Use `docker compose up` to build and run the containerized version of the backend and frontend.

+## Contribution Guidelines

+Please follow these guidelines when submitting a pull request.

+1. A pull request should have a title that describes its purpose.
+If there is a feature or bug Id, then please add it here.
+2. Summarize the list of made changes (preferabley using a list)
+3. Test your code and provide any test cases used to verify the code.
+4. Add a screenshot showing the test results.
+5. Be patient

 ## License

 Copyright © 2024 Waleed Abdeen